 - TVs in every operatory for an entertaining diversion

 We’re dedicated to your well-being and offering the best care possible, not just while you’re in the office but also when you leave.
-He even makes himself available for emergency calls after hours.
+One of our doctors is even available for emergency calls after hours.
 To visit a practice committed to offering anxiety-free care, call 732-506-2876.

 Select From Many Dental Sedation Options

 Everyone reacts differently to dental procedures.
 To ensure you’ll remain relaxed, no matter how you feel about a procedure, we offer a full range of sedation.
 Unlike most dental practices, this includes general anesthesia administered by board-certified anesthesiologist Dr. Jay Patel.